juju/docs/src/en/juju-offline-charms.md

 ### Usage

-These tools come packaged as a standalone tool and should no longer be used as a Juju plugin.
-The commands are therefore called with `charm <subcommand>`.
+Charm commands are called with `charm <subcommand>`.

 The command `charm-help` is used to view the available subcommands.
-Each subcommand also has its own help page, which is accessible by adding either the `-h` or `--help` option:
+Each subcommand has its own help page, which is accessible by adding either the `-h` or `--help` option:

 ```bash
 charm add --help